 As part of the process, you have to provide a directory.
 Certificate Manager places the certificate to be signed (*.csr file) and the corresponding key file (*.key file) in the directory.

-- Send the certificate to the CA for signing to the enterprise or external CA and name the file root_signing_cert.cer.
+- Send the CSR to your enterprise or external CA for signing and name the resulting signed certificate root_signing_cert.cer.

 - In a text editor, combine the certificates as follows.